pulumi/docs/content/blog/next-level-iac-breakpoint-debugging/index.md

 ...
 ```

-There's also the "Debug" console which provides a [REPL][vs-code-debug-repl] environment to navigate those variables and anything else that is in scope.
-You can run arbitrary functions here and see their output.
-In this case we can simply type the variable name at the prompt there, hit enter, and see the value.
-What's great about the debug console is that Intellisense (e.g. using `TAB` to auto-complete) works here, so you can quickly navigate possible options.

-{{< figure src="debug-console-tab-completion-inspect-value.png" caption="Figure: Debug console tab completion and inspecting variable values.">}}

-Earlier, we edited the document, which fixes the program for future runs, but for the current run that we are debugging, `indexDocument` is still set to `index.html`.
+Ok, we edited the document, which fixes the program for future runs, but for the current run that we are debugging, `indexDocument` is still set to `index.html`.
 Let's use the debug console to set the value to `good-morning.html` before we continue the run.

 ```typescript
 > indexDocument="good-morning.html`
 ```

-The output in the debug window will show the new value, and if you over over the inputs being passed to the bucket creation call, it will now show as `good-morning.html`:
+The output in the debug window will show the new value, and if you hover over the inputs being passed to the bucket creation call, it will now show as `good-morning.html`:

 {{< figure src="after-edit-value-debug-console-and-hover.png" caption="Figure: Screenshots of debug console and editor window after changing the `indexDocument` variable">}}

 When you're ready for the program to continue on, hit `F5` once again and the program will resume operation, either until the program exits or until it reaches the next breakpoint.
 Optionally you can step through line-by-line using the `F10` key.
-VS Code provides a variety of [debug actions][vs-code-debug-actions] once the sessions is established.
+VS Code provides a variety of [debug actions][vs-code-debug-actions] once the session is established.

 Most importantly, check the published website and make sure we fixed the issue!
 You can find the `cdnURL` output in the `Terminal` tab and click on it from there to open the link.